Education and Study in Poland

 There are also several professional degrees: The Tytul Magistra Inzyniera (Title of Magister in Engineering) which is awarded after 5 years of study.
 The Tytul Lekarza (Title of Physician) which takes a total of 6 years to complete; the Tytul Lekarza Stomatologa (Title of Dental Physician) and the Tytul Lekarza Weterynarii (Title of Veterinary Physician) which usually take 5 years to complete.

 The quality, level and scope of higher education in Poland varies enormously.
-Some degree level courses are in line with the level in other European countries; but, unfortunately, there are a number of institutions and individual diploma programs which expect little of their students and provide little more than a paper qualification at the end of three or five years.
-Due to a number of factors most universities outside of Poland consider five years (Magister) study in Poland to be the equivalent of three years (BA 'Honours' level) study in countries like the USA, UK and Australia.
+Most degree level courses are in line with the level in other European countries; but, unfortunately, there are a number of institutions and individual diploma programs which expect little of their students and provide little more than a paper qualification at the end of three or five years.
+Due to a number of factors some universities outside of Poland consider five years (Magister) study in Poland to be the equivalent of three years (BA 'Honours' level) study in countries like the USA, UK and Australia.
 The following selection of links to colleges and universities are ranked according to their respective status and perceived worth:

 High level Internationally Renowned Universities:

 The Best Technical and Engineering University in Poland:

 Some other Universities with Good Reputations within Poland: